The Progressive Cavity Pump Replacement Parts

 We Supply the Universal Replacement Spare Parts for Single Screw Pumps

-For a single screw pump, the wearable and replaceable components are the helical rotor, stator, coupling rod, driving shaft, sealing part and the universal joint set.
+For a single screw pump, the wearable and replaceable components are the helical rotor (steel alloy rotor and ceramic rotor), stator, coupling rod, driving shaft, sealing part and the universal joint set.
 These universal parts need to be replaced regularly.
-Generally, we supply all the replaceable pump parts below with a full range of models:
+Generally, we supply all the replaceable pump parts types below with a full range of models:

 The Progressive Cavity Pump Stator

-The stator is one of the main parts of a progressive cavity pump.
+The elastomer stator is one of the main parts of a progressive cavity pump.
 PC pump stators usually consist of two items: the shell and the lining.
-Specifically, the shell material normally is metal.
+Specifically, the shell material normally is metal tube, let’s say seamless steel tube.
 For example, carbon steel with painting or stainless steel.
-And the lining is made of rubbers.
-According to your pump applications, you can select a type from NBR, HNBR, KFM, EPDM, PTFE, etc.
+And the lining is made of elastomer rubbers.
+According to your pump applications, you can select a type from NBR, HNBR, FKM/FPM/VITON, EPDM, PTFE, etc.

 The Progressive Cavity Pump Rotor

 The progressive cavity pump rotor is also known as the main shaft of a PC pump.
-It is mostly made of various grades of steel or stainless steel.
-For steel types of PC pump rotors, they would be chromium plated or treated as request.
-Don’t hesitate to contact us and discuss the material type in accordance with your PC pump application.
+It is mostly made of various grades of steel alloy and stainless steel.
+Of course, some times ceramic rotors are also required by some special cavity pump applications.
+For steel types of PC pump rotors, they would be chromium plated or heat treated as request.
+Don’t hesitate to contact us and discuss the material type in accordance with your PC pump applications.

 The Coupling Rods of Cavity Pumps